dennism501/graphy-react-interview/README.md

 * I would definitely add more tests, and very likely try and componentise the annotations component in a more re-usable way.
 * Improve how long texts gets handled inside the annotations
 * Would add rich text editing (ability to write in Markdown, and it becomes nice looking)
+* Expansions of the Annotations API:
+  * Ability to choose from a predesigned subset of Markers
+  * Ability to supply a custom Marker
+* The annotations do not persist between page loads.
+The assumption being is that in the real world, there would be an API to save the annotations for retrieval later.
+* Persistence to localstorage (so that if the API request to save the annotations fails, the user doesn't lose their annotations)

 ### Local setup